MOOSE-Star: Unlocking Tractable Training for Scientific Discovery by Breaking the Complexity Barrier: Scaling Analysis

 \subsection{Test-time Scaling of MOOSE-Star}

-Figure~\ref{subfig:test_time_scaling_scaling} compares the test-time scaling of MOOSE-Star against the brute-force baseline.
-The evaluation uses the first 109 test cases of TOMATO-Star, corresponding to the first 200 sequential inspiration steps, as each paper in our corpus typically involves $k \in [1, 3]$ inspirations.
+Figure~\ref{subfig:test_time_scaling_scaling} compares the test-time scaling of MOOSE-Star against a brute-force baseline on the first 109 test cases of TOMATO-Star, which together cover 200 sequential inspiration steps ($k \in [1, 3]$ per paper).
+At its core, this experiment asks: even with $\sim$9{,}500 brute-force samples, can it match what MOOSE-Star produces with only one HC composition per inspiration step (with $k \in [1, 3]$ steps per paper)?

-The x-axis represents the computational cost in cumulative \textbf{inference calls}.
-For MOOSE-Star, this sums (1) all \textbf{IR calls} required to navigate the hierarchical search tree, and (2) the number of \textbf{HC calls} equal to the \textbf{proposed rank} $n$ of the groundtruth inspiration—since every retrieved candidate $i$ typically requires one HC inference to compose a hypothesis.
-For the baseline, the cost equals the total number of independent samples generated.
+\paragraph{Cost (x-axis).} We measure computational cost as \textbf{cumulative inference calls}.
+For MOOSE-Star, this is the sum over all $k$ steps of (1) the IR calls to navigate the hierarchical search tree to identify $i_j^*$, and (2) HC calls equal to the \textbf{proposed rank} of $i_j^*$---since each retrieved inspiration triggers one HC composition.
+For brute force, the cost equals the number of end-to-end samples drawn from $P(h \mid b)$, each conditioned only on the research background.

-The y-axis tracks the success rate, defined as the proportion of cases where a generated hypothesis matches or exceeds the MOOSE-Star final output in capturing the innovative essence of $h^*$.
-We adopt this pairwise comparison setup for two reasons: (1) direct side-by-side comparison is the most robust method for determining relative superiority between two approaches; (2) since MOOSE-Star is conditioned on the complete set of ground-truth inspirations ($i^*$), it serves as a high-quality proxy for the ground truth, providing a strong baseline for validating whether unguided methods can recover the key scientific concepts.
-We implement the pairwise comparison with Gemini-3-Flash~\citep{google_gemini3_flash_2025}, evaluating each pair four times (two independent trials, each with original and swapped positions) to mitigate position bias and inference variance.

-The results reveal a stark contrast: MOOSE-Star reaches 100\% with only $\sim$6,000 inference calls, while the brute-force baseline saturates at $\sim$38.5\% even at $\sim$9,500 calls.

-Figure~\ref{subfig:test_time_scaling_bar} reveals the steep ``complexity cliff'' underlying this saturation.
-For MOOSE-Star, each HC inference is \textbf{``seeded''} by a different retrieved $i$, enabling directed exploration of the hypothesis space, whereas the baseline relies on unguided sampling.
-Accounting for proposed rank in HC calls, MOOSE-Star essentially relies on a \textbf{single} guided hypothesis sample, conditioned on the retrieved $i^*$, to compete against a ``barrage'' of \textbf{9,500} independent brute-force samples.
-On single-step tasks ($k=1$), the baseline leverages this sheer volume to nearly tie MOOSE-Star ($\sim$43\%).
-However, this advantage is rapidly negated by combinatorial explosion: brute-force win-rate \textbf{collapses} to $\sim$19\% for $k=2$ and \textbf{0\%} for $k=3$.
-This empirically confirms that without the structural guidance of decomposition, even \textbf{nearly ten thousand} unguided attempts are statistically insufficient to break the combinatorial complexity barrier.